esg4aspl/SPL-FESG-Examples/BankAccount/README.md

 ## Full Product Matrix
 ![Full Product Matrix](https://github.com/esg4aspl/SPL-FESG-Examples/blob/master/BankAccount/BankAccountPL_ModelImages/BankAccountPL_fullProductMatrix.png)

 The full product matrix demonstrates the product configurations of the Bank Account Product Line feature model.
 There are fourty two product configurations.
 In the table below, the product id and the belonging features are given.
+Since, each possible product does not have a unique official name, we assign IDs to products to name them uniquely.

 | Product ID | Features                                                                                              |
 | ---------- | ----------------------------------------------------------------------------------------------------- |